hilfazer/Projects/Godot/Serialization/README.txt

 Loading is done with:
 func loadFromFile( filename : String ) -> int

-HierarchicalSerializer object doesn't store filename anywhere, you need to store them somwhere else.
+HierarchicalSerializer object doesn't store filename anywhere, you need to store it somewhere else.
 On the upside one object can be used to handle multiple files.

+Files You need:
+HierarchicalSerializer.gd

 #TODO: example